Florida Counties

 What are arrest records?

 Florida arrest records are legal documents that specify all instances of arrests carried out against a person.
-A typical arrest record will include the following information:- The name and age of the person that was arrested.
+A typical arrest record will include the following information:

 - The crime that led to the arrest (including a criminal classification – felony / misdemeanor).